DDovzH/deepfake_classification/README.md

 1. Navigate to the project directory.
 2. Open the deepfake_classification.ipynb notebook in Jupyter Notebook or JupyterLab.
 3. Follow the instructions within the notebook to train and test the model.

-## Contributing
-Contributions to improve the deepfake classification model or extend the project's capabilities are welcome.
-Please submit a pull request or open an issue to discuss proposed changes.

-## Acknowledgments
-- Dataset providers and research communities focused on digital media integrity.